 Is your low back aching a lot while you sit at work?

-A common misunderstanding is that you should sit bolt upright when you sit in your office chair - rather like the old fashioned 'prim and proper' secretary.
+A common misunderstanding is that you should sit bolt upright when you sit in your office chair.

-Perhaps you've been asked to do this to stop you slouching or slumping in your chair as you use keyboard or mouse, and stare at the computer monitor.
+Perhaps you’ve been asked to do this to stop you slouching or slumping in your chair as you use keyboard or mouse, staring at the computer monitor.

 Well, sitting upright can be just as bad, as it still places quite high compressive forces at the base of the spine.